In addition to the physical interfaces, you can create the following types of logical interfaces on the FortiVoice Gateway:

 For information about adding VLAN subinterfaces, see Configuring the network interfaces.

 On the FortiVoice Gateway, you can combine two or more physical interfaces to provide link redundancy.
 This feature allows you to connect to two or more switches to ensure connectivity in the event one physical interface or the equipment on that interface fails.

 In a redundant interface, traffic is only going over one interface at any time.
 This differs from an aggregated interface where traffic is going over all interfaces for increased bandwidth.
 This difference means redundant interfaces can have more robust configurations with fewer possible points of failure.
 This is important in a fully-meshed high availability (HA) configuration.

-- it is not monitored by HA
+- The physical interface is not monitored by HA.

 When a physical interface is included in a redundant interface, it is not listed on the System > Network > Network page.
 You cannot configure the interface anymore.

 For information about adding redundant interfaces, see Configuring the network interfaces.

 A loopback interface is a logical interface that is always up (no physical link dependency) and the attached subnet is always present in the routing table.

 The loopback IP address of the FortiVoice Gateway does not depend on one specific external port, and it is therefore possible to access it through several physical or VLAN interfaces.
 In the current release, you can only add one loopback interface on the FortiVoice Gateway.